Antonio Vallejo-Nájera

 Antonio Vallejo-Nájera (1889–1960) was a Spanish psychiatrist.
-He was interested in eugenics and proposed a link between Marxism and intellectual disability.
-His ideas led to the thefts of many Spanish newborns and young children from their left-wing parents.
-As many as 30,000 children were taken from socialist families and placed with fascist families.
+He was interested in eugenics and proposed a link between Marxism and intellectual disability, something he sought to prove through experimenting on Republican prisoners.
+His ideas led to the thefts of many Spanish newborns and young children from their left-wing parents in Francoist Spain; as many as 30,000 children were taken from leftist families and placed with nationalist families.
 Vallejo-Nájera was rewarded for his assistance during the Spanish Civil War and he became a leading figure in Spanish psychiatry.

 Early life

 Vallejo-Nájera was born in Paredes de Nava in 1889.
 He studied medicine at the University of Valladolid and joined the army’s sanitary corps in 1910, taking part in the Rif War between 1912 and 1915.
 During World War I he was posted to the military department at the Spanish Embassy in Berlin.
-There he met well-known figures of German Psychiatry such as Gruhle, Schwalb and Kraepelin.
+There he met well-known figures of German psychiatry such as Hans Walter Gruhle, Julius Schwalbe and Ernst Kretschmer.
 He also conducted inspections of prisoner of war concentration camps, an activity for which he was awarded medals by Belgium and France after the war.
 On returning to Spain he worked at the Ciempozuelos Military Psychiatric Clinic.
 When the Civil War broke out he was a teacher of Psychiatry in the Military Sanitary Academy.

-Vallejo Nájera promoted in Spain a personal notion of eugenics, intending to reconcile German doctrines of racial hygiene from authors like Schwalb with the requirements of Catholic moral doctrine, opposed to state-imposed measures of eugenic restriction.
+Vallejo-Nájera promoted in Spain a personal notion of eugenics, intending to reconcile German doctrines of racial hygiene from authors like Schwalbe with the requirements of Catholic moral doctrine, opposed to state-imposed measures of eugenic restriction.
 He advocated eugamia, a eugenic policy implemented through premarital orientation work based on the biopsychological assessment of a couple’s personality.